openseg-group/openseg.pytorch/README.md

 ## News

 - 2020/07/15
 [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) also supports our OCR.
-We further introduce a OCR+ that augments the original OCR with separable convolutions and a decoder head following the same manner as DeepLabv3+, which achieves a strong (single-scale evaluation) performance 81.0% on Cityscapes val set.
+We further introduce a OCR+ that augments the original OCR with separable convolutions and a decoder head following the same manner as DeepLabv3+, which achieves a strong (single-scale evaluation) performance 81.0% on Cityscapes val set based on backbone ResNet-101.

 - 2020/07/09